jdereg/json-command-servlet/README.md

 with the added benefits of scoping your method calls (and rules), dynamic reloading (the code can be refreshed without restarting web server), and the code is kept outside the ".war" file (in the case of Java web apps).

-See the jsonUtils.js file that ships with [json-io](http://github.com/jdereg/json-io) for an easy way to make Ajax calls from Javascript.
+See the jsonUtils.js file that ships with [json-io](http://github.com/jdereg/json-io) for an easy way to make REST calls from Javascript.

 Version History
+* 1.3.2
+ * Documentation updates
+ * travis-ci support
 * 1.3.1
  * Updated to json-io 4.3.0
 * 1.3.0